tirimatangi/CoFSM/README.md

 ```
 **Output:**
 ```
-Based on 10000 rounds around the ring of 1023 states in 0.868624 secs, meaning 10240000 events sent, the speed of FSM's execution is 1.17888e+07 state transitions per second.
+Based on 10000 rounds around the ring of 1023 states in 0.86698 secs, meaning 10240000 events sent, the speed of FSM's execution is 1.18111e+07 state transitions per second
 ```
-It was pretty fast, actually.
+It is quite fast, actually.
 An ancient Core i5-4210U running at 2.7 GHz did about 12 million state transitions per second.
 This means that a single resume-run-suspend cycle took 229 clock cycles on average.

 Runnable code and makefile can be found in folder [fsm-example-ring](examples/fsm-example-ring)